 These are optional areas of study that give you room to further explore your career interests in areas such as reproductive technologies, bioinformatics, forensics and psychology.

-What jobs can the Bachelor of Biomedical Sciences lead to?
+What jobs can the Biomedical Sciences lead to?

 - Clinical, research, or life scientist